cdntinker/SiniCTRL/README.md

+An attempt at creating a desktop application to replace a Nodr-Red dashboard group.

+Just because putting a small control set on the desktop really shouldn't require firing up yet another web browser window.

 # Yes, I know this is the fugliest code ever seen.

 Just as a starting point, I've never been much good with UI programming.